chiefmikey/docker-images/alpine-craftcms/README.md

 # **Alpine CraftCMS**

-Run Apache 2 serving a new CraftCMS installation with PHP 8 using PHP-FPM
+Runs Apache 2 to serve a new CraftCMS installation with PHP 8 using PHP-FPM

 _This image requires minimal configuration to launch and successfully render the